 The Spring Semester is February 27-May 5.
 Courses meet for a varying length of time (see each study group for the number of weeks).
-The membership fee remains \$300 and hasn't been increased since fall 2017; the fee allows you to sign up for three courses before the lottery.
+The \$300 membership fee allows you to sign up for three courses before the lottery.
 After the lottery, when you have received your class assignment letter, you can add a fourth study group by logging into your account.
 Make sure to register before the Spring Semester lottery on Tuesday, February 14.
 View classes and register.